 In October 1997, authorities from Linares, Spain, contacted the San Antonio police and informed them that they had located Nicholas.
 According to them, Barclay had escaped from a European military child sex trafficking ring.

 Barclay's sister, Carey, flew to Spain to retrieve her brother.
 After she positively identified him, authorities released him to her custody.
 It had been three years since his disappearance when Barclay finally reunited with his family in San Antonio.

-However, apparently the years had changed Barclay.
+However, apparently, the years had changed Barclay.
 When he went missing, he had blonde hair and blue eyes.
-Yet, the person claiming to be Nicholas Barclay -- the person his sister Carey identified as her lost brother -- had brown hair, brown eyes, and most notably, a French accent.
+Yet the person claiming to be Nicholas Barclay - the person his sister, Carey, identified as her lost brother - had brown hair, brown eyes, and most notably, a French accent.
 Nonetheless, this person was accepted as Nicholas Barclay by Carey and flew back with his "sister" to rejoin his family.

-Moreover, the entire family accepted his explanations that he was forced to speak French and forced to receive chemical eye drop treatment, which changed the color of his eyes.
+Moreover, the entire family accepted his explanations that he was forced to speak French and forced to receive chemical eye drop treatments, which changed the color of his eyes.
 And although he claimed he had suffered abuse, he was relatively healthy when he was reunited with his family.